Love's: History

 In 2000, Sales & Marketing Executives International awarded Love's the 2000 Outlook Award, for innovation and outstanding contribution to the future of the convenience store industry.

-The first truck tire care location opened in 2008, and since then, the business has grown into a nationwide network of centers (under the name Speedco), offering tires, equipment, light mechanical work, oil changes and roadside service.
+The first truck tire care location opened in 2008, branded as Speedco, offering tires, equipment, light mechanical work, oil changes and roadside service.

 On June 30, 2010, Love's Travel Stops acquired 20 Pilot Travel Centers locations and six Flying J locations as part of a divestiture required by the Federal Trade Commission to address antitrust concerns related to the merger between Pilot and Flying J.

 Love's Travel Stops & Country Stores entered into a partnership agreement with the National Basketball Association (NBA)'s Oklahoma City Thunder on March 15, 2019.
 The agreement allows Love's to prominently place its logo on the front left shoulder of all Oklahoma City Thunder jerseys.

 Layne Riggs' No. 34 truck at Las Vegas Motor Speedway.